 First you should submit a booking through the tour page of your desired tour.
-Once you have entered all your details and clicked ‘submit’ we will then contact all accommodation providers to check availability on the dates you’ve chosen.
-If any is fully booked we’ll contact you to discuss alternatives.
+Once we have received your booking, we will then contact all accommodation providers to check availability on the dates you’ve chosen.
+If any hotels are fully booked we’ll contact you to discuss alternatives.

 We suggest you book as soon as you decide on your dates.
 Each trip has busy seasons, and due to remote locations, accommodations can get full.

 No. None of our trips involve any technical climbs so no climbing equipment is required.
 Walking poles may be useful on some routes but for all we would recommend comfortable clothes and walking boots.
 You can see our suggested packing list for a hiking trip here.

-This depends on the specific tour, although a basic fitness level is required as you will be walking a minimum of 3-4 hours each day.
+This depends on the specific tour, although a basic fitness level is required for all tours as you will be walking or cycling for a minimum of 3-4 hours each day.
 Our tours are graded from easy to challenging, so this should give you an idea of the fitness level needed for each tour.
-Remember that luggage transportation is included where necessary so even on tough ascents you only have the weight of your day pack to carry.
+Remember that luggage transportation is included where necessary, so even on tough ascents you only have the weight of your day pack to carry.
 Also, all our tours are self-guided, which means that you can walk at a pace that suits yourself.
 Many tours also have the option to take shorter walking options or to shorten routes by using public transport.
 Please check the ‘itinerary’ tab on the tour pages to see distances and any possible options for shortening the routes.